camitz/CloudWatchAppender/README.md

 ### The MetricDatum object

 log4net permits not just strings as the parameter to the log event method.
-Any old object will do and normally this it the ToString() method is used to convet it to a string.
+Any old object will do and normally the ToString() method is used to convert it to a string.
 First, however, log4net will look to see if an ObjectRenderer has been registered.
-CloudWatchAppender automatically registers the MetricDatumRenderer, allowing you to provide a MetricDatum.
+CloudWatchAppender automatically registers the MetricDatumRenderer, allowing you to provide a MetricDatum to your log message.

 The MetricDatum comes in two flavours, the AWS CloudWatch one and the wrapper we have designed.
 You can use either but our one offers a few more features.
-Noteably it takes a string to the constructor with which you can provide info that you want output to appenders other than CloudWatchAppender that you might have registered.
+Noteably it takes a string to the constructor with which you can provide a message that you want output to appenders other than CloudWatchAppender that you might have registered, a FileAppender maybe.
+Our version also holds the NameSpace.

 Example:

-    log.Info(new CloudWatchAppender.MetricDatum("A tick!")
+    log.Info(new CloudWatchAppender.Model.MetricDatum("A message!")
-        .WithTimestamp(DateTimeOffset.Now.AddMinutes(-10))
-        .WithUnit("Kilobytes")
-        .WithValue(29.4));
+    {
+        NameSpace = "MyApp/Processor",
+        Dimensions = { new Dimension { Name = "InstanceID", Value = "%metadata{instanceid}" } },
+        MetricName = ProcessingTime,
+        Unit = StandardUnit.Milliseconds,
+        StatisticValues = new StatisticSet
+                             {
+                                 Minimum = 2.1,
+                                 Maximum = 25.2,
+                                 Sum = 350.3,
+                                 SampleCount = 100
+                             }
+    });
 or

-    log.Info(new Amazon.CloudWatch.Model.MetricDatum()
+ log.Info(new Amazon.CloudWatch.Model.MetricDatum
-        .WithTimestamp(DateTime.UtcNow.AddMinutes(-10))
-        .WithUnit(new Amazon.CloudWatch.StandardUnit("Kilobytes"))
-        .WithValue(29.4));
+    {
+        Dimensions = { new Dimension { Name = "InstanceID", Value = "%metadata{instanceid}" } },
+        MetricName = ProcessingTime,
+        Unit = StandardUnit.Milliseconds,
+        StatisticValues = new StatisticSet
+                             {
+                                 Minimum = 2,
+                                 Maximum = 25,
+                                 Sum = 350,
+                                 SampleCount = 100
+                             }
+    });

-The above will do the same except for the message "A tick!" which if you have for instance a FileAppender cannot be output with the latter.
+The above will do the same except for the message "A tick!" which, if you have for instance a FileAppender, cannot be output with the latter; and the NameSpace which you would provide some other way: in config, presumably.

 ## <a id="configoverrides"></a>ConfigOverrides